-A practicing licence without restrictions allows members to work as a paramedic, unsupervised, at full scope.
-The payment amount for a practicing licence is prorated throughout the year.
-See practicing fees »
+A practicing licence without restrictions allows members to work unsupervised at full scope.
+The fee for a practicing licence is prorated throughout the year.

 New licences may be restricted for one of two reasons:

 - Applicants who are licensed in another province may have an educational deficiency to make up through gap training.
 Members are not allowed to perform the particular skills that are restricted until they complete the additional training and apply to have the restriction removed.
 There is no charge for this gap training restriction.

 - A new graduate may be waiting to pass their licensing exam.
 In this case, the member must work under direct supervision.
 Direct supervision is defined as no more than an arms length away at all times while providing patient care. $100 is charged for the restriction, on top of the practicing fee , and members have 6 months to pass the licensing exam.
 An additional 6 months can be requested if needed.

 Current members requesting a restricted licence at time of renewal, to allow time to recertify, does not affect scope of practice.
 Members can still work at full scope without supervision.
 This restriction costs $100 on top of the practicing fee.